cossacklabs/product-docs/acra/keys/operations/backup.md

 acra-backup --action=import --file "encrypted-keys.dat"
 ```

-## Backing up key store version 2
+## Backing up keystore version 2

-To make a backup copy of a key store version 2,
+To make a backup copy of a keystore version 2,
 use `acra-keys export` command with `--all` and `--private_keys` options:

 ```shell